fizzed/rocker/README.md

 to see how this works.
 The views.index class creates a views.main template instance and hands off rendering to it -- while also passing a block of itself that it will render when views.main calls the `@content` variable.
-The syntax is identical to how a lambda is defined in Java 8 -- because it literally is a lambda in Java code (implemented with anonymous inner classes in Java 6/7).
-Rocker does a few things behind the scenes to make sure templates that create other templates share the same rendering context (output buffer, application-specific context/implicit state).
+The syntax is identical to how a lambda is defined in Java 8 (implemented with lambdas for Java 8 and anonymous inner classes for Java 6/7).
+Rocker does a number of things behind the scenes to make sure templates that create other templates share the same rendering context (output buffer, application-specific context/implicit state).

 ## Features